jchristman/meteor-window-manager/README.md

 meteor-window-manager
 =============================

+*THIS LIBRARY IS NO LONGER BEING DEVELOPED*.
+The active, better version of this can be found at https://github.com/jchristman/meteor-application-manager

 This library is a package designed to make desktop-like application in a web browser easy.
 Define a data structure that describes a series of windows and let the library do the rest!
 It's painless and the library has a bunch of cool features including:

 - Draggable, minimizable, maximizable, resizeable, focuseable windows